awesomeeng/awesome-log/docs/Configuration.md

  - **formatter** [string] - The formatter to use for this writer. `default` if ommitted.
 Can be one of the following: `default`, `json`, `csv`, `js`, or the name for your customer formatter.

  - **options** [Object] - An object that contains configuration information that is passed to the writer.
 See [Console Writer Configuration](./docs/ConsoleWriterConfiguration) or [File Writer Configuration](./docs/FileWriterConfiguration) for more information.

+ - **formatterOptions** [Object] - An object that contaings configuration information that is passed to the formatter.
+See [Log Formatters](./docs/LogFormatters) for more information.

 ## Formatter Configuration